codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why don’t seagulls fly over the bay?
-Because then they’d be bay-gulls!
+My New Years resolution is to stop leaving things so late.

 ## Daily Trivia

-Which of these names was an actual codename for a cancelled Microsoft project?
+How many cores does the Intel i7-6950X have?
- 1. Pollux
+ 1. 10
- 2. Enceladus
+ 2. 4
- 3. Neptune
+ 3. 8
- 4. Saturn
+ 4. 12

 <details>
   <summary>Answer</summary>
-  Neptune
+  10
 </details>